 High School, Unwelcome Puberty & Body-shaming PE Teachers

 I was the first in my friendship group to hit puberty.
-It had started in the last year of primary school where my boobs seemed to appear from nowhere overnight.
-I despised them instantly because they bought too much attention to me - from bitchy girls to curious boys in my classes, and not forgetting, sickeningly perverted men shouting comments to me in the street when I started walking home from high school.
+It had started in the last year of primary school where my breasts seemed to appear from nowhere overnight.
+I despised them instantly because they bought too much attention to me - from bitchy girls to curious boys in my classes, and not forgetting, sickeningly perverted middle-aged men shouting comments to me in the street when I started walking home from high school.

 Despite my food neophobia, I was at this point a healthy weight for my age, probably thanks to the added breast tissue!
 So my mother's concerns about my weight switched gears.
 Now that I was no longer underweight and had a healthy BMI, I was considered to be "piling the weight on fast".
 Which, looking back didn't actually happen until college.

 My food neophobia began to affect my social life.
 My friends always wanted birthday parties at places like McDonald's, Burger King and Hollywood Bowl and I just didn't want to eat anything at these parties, much to the concern of the parents hosting these parties.
 I hated eating lunch at school because teachers and other kids would constantly ask why I wasn't eating.
 I'd eat a chocolate bar just to stop my hunger until I could go home to familiar food, instead of eating warm sandwiches while everyone watched.